friedchicken1/summer-studio/content/about.md

 I'm majoring in Interaction Design, with a submajor in Enterprise Systems Development.
 These majors meant I trudged through uni doing a ton of coding assignments.
 It wasnt always fun or particularly interesting for me, and my motivation dipped further and further through the years.

 ### I started wondering -
 Do I really want to be a programmer?
 What else is out there in I.T?
 If I had time and effort to spare, it might not be wasted branching out.
 Maybe I could feel out something else I might like while I was still in uni.

-I picked up Networking/Cybersecurity as a submajor - which I admittedly also don't know anything about at the time.

-So far, I've been finding it quite practical and interesting, if not also challenging.
-I'm still on my journey and in the Summer of 2020 I  picked up the Cybersecurity Summer Studio.
+Which led to me picking up Networking/Cybersecurity as a submajor.
+I've found it quite practical and interesting, if not also challenging.

-My thoughts and journey will be recorded in this blog, with all of my accomplishments and difficulties.
+In the Summer of 2020 I picked up the Cybersecurity Summer Studio.
+My thoughts and journey through this studio will be recorded in this blog, alongside my accomplishments and difficulties.
 By the end of this studio -

-#### I hope to gain enough knowledge to concretely say - I love the field of Cybersecurity!
-Or to have enough confidence to know that I don't want to continue this field in the future.
+#### I hope to gain enough knowledge to concretely say - I wouldn't mind continuing pursuing this in the future, as a serious career path!
+#### Or enough confidence to know that I've tried my best, but this isn't my cup of tea.

 To that end, I'm aiming to learn as much about this field - about attacks, vulnerabilities, to struggle with games and much more that I can't even understand at this time.
-I want to be technically proficient enough to be able to think of starting to study for a certificate test, and I'll be able to make important choices for my career path from that point on.
+I want to be technically proficient enough to be able to think of starting to study for a certificate test.
+After this effort is made, I'll be at a good point to make the truly important choices for my career path.

-#### And by the way?
+#### Oh and by the way?
 The ‘Yellow’ theme of this blog has a reason.
 It's connected to my last name, which is Huang 黄, or Yellow in Chinese!

-Happily, Yellow is one of my favourite colours too.
+Happily, Yellow is one of my favourite colours too and you can catch me wearing it all the time.